Top 10 Most Expensive Jewellery in the world by Cartier as of 2020

 Of course, Cartier isn’t just the first choice of British royalty – as our list proves, these elegant and timeless pieces are just as revered by the elite and wealthy all over the world.
-From India to other parts of Asia, Europe to America, Cartier is considered one of the world’s best jewellery brands under any definition.
+From India to other parts of Asia, Europe to America, Cartier is considered one of the world’s best jewellery brands under any definition, indeed one of the most expensive gold jewelry collection ever sold.
 Exquisitely designed, endlessly stylish and dripping with the best-quality gems and jewels that money can buy.

 As you would expect from a jeweller with such a reputation for elegance and exquisite taste, Cartier’s world-renowned items are much sought after by those in the know.

-Whilst many of Cartier’s items are difficult to price, here we look at the top 10 most expensive and most exquisite Cartier jewellery pieces ever produced by the king of jewellers….
+Whilst many of Cartier’s items are difficult to price i.e. Cartier offers some of teh most expensive bracelets, here we look at the top 10 most expensive and most exquisite Cartier jewellery pieces ever produced by the king of jewellers….

 1.HUTTON-MDIVANI JADEITE CARTIER DIAMOND NECKLACE: $27.4 MILLION